unamaria/ih-selection/README.md

 Command line game in Node to move around rooms and interact with objects.

+## Shouter

+Basic Sinatra application where logged in users can "shout" messages of 200 characters maximum.

 ## Spotify player

 Music player handled with JS to search a song in the [Spotify API](https://developer.spotify.com/web-api/search-item/) and listen to its preview.